javalite/site-content/src/activeweb/database_configuration.md

 The property file configuration works well with [Database Migration](database_migrations) system, so that configuration of database connections is done only in one place.

-The last line in  `app.config.DbConfig` overrides "production" cofiguration from the file.
-The "production" configuration in the file can be used by migration plugin, while the app itself will be using a connection from a pool provided by container.
+The last line in  `app.config.DbConfig` overrides "production" configuration from the file.
+The "production" configuration in the file can be used by [Database Migrator](database_migrations), while the app itself will be using a connection from a pool provided by container.

+> File-based configuration allows only one database connection configuration per environment.

-> Please, see a working example of file based configuration in the [ActiveWeb Simple](https://github.com/javalite/activeweb-simple/) project.
+ Please, see a working example of file based configuration in the [ActiveWeb Simple](https://github.com/javalite/activeweb-simple/) project.

-## Java code configuration
+### Java code configuration

 ~~~~ {.java  }
 public class DbConfig extends AbstractDBConfig {